r7kamura/tqchain/README.md

 ## Usage

 ### Set up
+At first you need to install required gems into your local machine to develop TQChain.

 ```sh
 $ bundle install
 ```

 ### Try API
+The handy CLI HTTP Client [plz](https://github.com/r7kamura/plz) help you try to test the API.

 ```sh
 $ plz list user
 ```

 ### Deployment
+We are using Heroku to deploy TQChain.

 ```sh
 $ git push heroku master
 ```